 The typical CT study sends matched pairs of qualitatively identical job applications to employers that have advertised a job opening.
 The only difference between the pair is a characteristic that signals membership to a group (such as a name common to a particular ethnic group).
+If employers only care about the productivity characteristics included in the job application there should be no difference in callbacks.
+However, if they value majority over minority applicants then there is discrimination in hiring.
 The degree of discrimination is quantified by calculating the difference in the number of callbacks for job invitations that members of each group receive.

-In an audit study, employers interview carefully-matched pairs of job applicants.
+In an audit study, employers interview carefully matched pairs of job applicants.
 However, the audit method has been criticized for not being able to exactly match the pair who attend the job interview on all characteristics other than membership to a group.
-For instance, in the case of ethnic discrimination, one cannot rule out the possibility that some minority applicants are motivated to prove the existence of discrimination.
-Accordingly, their actions during the interview may bias the results in favor of discrimination [2], [6].
+For instance, in the case of ethnic discrimination, the possibility cannot be ruled out that some minority applicants are motivated to prove the existence of discrimination.
+Accordingly, their actions during the interview may bias the results in favor of discrimination [2], [5].
 Advocates of the CT methodology, then, would argue that this method provides the clearest and most convincing evidence of discrimination in hiring.
 But is this true?

-The remainder of this paper will provide an overview of the CT methodology and discuss its use in policy-making efforts to eliminate discrimination in hiring practices.
+The remainder of this article will provide an overview of the CT methodology and discuss its use in policy making efforts to eliminate discrimination in hiring practices.
 Although the focus will be on measuring discrimination in labor markets, the discussion could easily be extended to measuring discrimination in, for example, the housing market.